 When you have back pain, should you have a hard or soft mattress?

-How do you know if it's the mattress that hurts your back?
+How do you know if it's the mattress that's hurting your back?

-If your pain goes away after sleeping somewhere else, your mattress could be the cause of your back pain.
+If your pain goes away after sleeping elsewhere, your mattress could be the cause of your back pain.

 Which mattress is best for back pain?

-A mattress that provides proper support and adapts its firmness to your personal needs.
-This can vary from person to person, so it is important to find the one that best suits your body.
+A mattress that provides appropriate support and adapts its firmness to your personal needs.
+This can vary from person to person, so it's important to find the one that best suits your body.
 If in doubt, consult a healthcare professional.

 Is a hard mattress good for your back?

-Not always, a mattress should avoid pressure points while supporting the spine.
+Not always, a mattress should prevent pressure points while supporting the spine.
 A mattress that is too hard can cause muscle tension and increase back pain.

 Why does my bed hurt my back?